 4. Travel Responsibly

 Teenage climate activist Greta Thunberg made headlines when she crossed the Atlantic Ocean to New York by boat instead of catching a plane in favor of cutting back on her carbon footprint.
 Even if boats just aren’t your thing, we can all take notes from Thunberg by opting for green travel and walking or cycling instead of driving.
-Other ideas include purchasing carbon offsets when you fly or taking a train or bus to your next vacation destination.
+Other sustainable travel ideas include purchasing carbon offsets when you fly or taking a train or bus to your next vacation destination.

 5. Reduce Waste